kate-skorija/travelogue/README.md

   ```
   These are the values you will need to place in your .env file, but first you will need to create the database.
 Click on the "Database" tab in the "Develop" pane on the left side of Firebase console and then click "Create database".
 Make sure you're choosing Firestore as your database option.

-6. In your .evn file, copy and paste your keys from firebase into environment variables like so:
+6. In your .env file, copy and paste your keys from firebase into environment variables like so:
   ```
   REACT_APP_FIREBASE_API_KEY = "YOUR-UNIQUE-CREDENTIALS"
   REACT_APP_FIREBASE_AUTH_DOMAIN = "YOUR-PROJECT-NAME.firebaseapp.com"